educational research, measurement, and evaluation

 International Development Division (IDD)

-I am currently involved in projects in Africa, Asia, and the Middle East.
-My roles and responsibilities in our international projects include providing operational and technical assistance, mostly for the ministries of education, in the areas of educational standards, assessment, and evaluation.
-Specifically, the tasks that I take part in involve designing research strategies for measuring the effectiveness of project interventions; employing quantitative and qualitative analysis to identify linkages between the two; development and implementation of student achievement assessments that are aligned with the country specific content standards in reading, math, science, and social studies; providing trainings on item development and scoring procedures for test developers; conducting workshops for test administrators on test administration procedures, and providing support on analyzing data and reporting.
+Ebru is currently involved in projects in Africa, Asia, and the Middle East.
+Her roles and responsibilities in international projects include providing operational and technical assistance, mostly for the ministries of education, in the areas of educational standards, assessment, and evaluation.
+Specifically, the tasks that she takes part in involve designing research strategies for measuring the effectiveness of project interventions; employing quantitative and qualitative analysis to identify linkages between the two; development and implementation of student achievement assessments that are aligned with the country specific content standards in reading, math, science, and social studies; providing trainings on item development and scoring procedures for test developers; conducting workshops for test administrators on test administration procedures, and providing support on analyzing data and reporting.

 Wei Tao, Ph.D.
 2008